grzegorzpokorski/grzegorzpokorski/README.md

 -->

 # Hi!
 I'm Grzegorz Pokorski 👋
 I would describe myself as a self taught front-end developer driven by passion about the Internet and related technology.
-Always have been curious about creating something from nothing.
-In free time from time to time I'm writing articles about various web development topics on my [blog](https://grzegorzpokorski.pl/blog) (currently in polish only).
+Always have been curious about creating something from nothing ✨

+In free time I love to contribute to the open source projects - that's the way how I learn new things, meet great people and also I partially fulfill as a developer by finding 🕵️‍♂️ and fixing bugs 🐛 what I really like do ♥️

 I'm actively looking for:
 - interesting **projects**